jfbrennan/m-/README.md

 <link href="https://unpkg.com/m-@4.1.0/dist/m-.woff2" rel="preload" as="font" crossorigin>
 <link href="https://unpkg.com/m-@4.1.0/dist/m-.css" rel="stylesheet">
 ```
-Or install via NPM `npm install m-`.
+Mdash is also installable as a package: `npm install m-`.
 The path to the stylesheet is `node_modules/m-/dist/m-.css`.
+You should still preload the icon font.

 ## Contributions
 Thank you for your interest in improving Mdash!
 You'll need to clone or fork the repo and have [Node.js](https://nodejs.org) installed.